Phourtie-Phour/smlssocks-lp.github.io/README.md

 # Overview

-This is a landing page developed at my previous company.
+This landing page was developed at my previous company for a sensory-friendly seamless socks product.

-# Purpose

-This landing page is designed for seamless socks aimed at people with sensory sensitivities.
-It focuses on accessibility and clarity across different devices.
+It emphasizes accessibility, clarity, and a responsive layout across devices.

+# My Responsibilities

+- Implemented the landing page based on design specifications

+- Adjusted layout, spacing, and alignment to match design intent

+- Handled multiple revisions based on feedback

+- Ensured responsive design across desktop and mobile devices

+- Collaborated with designers for UI improvements and clarification

+# Key Points
+- Focused on readability and accessibility for users with sensory sensitivities
+- Built a clean and consistent layout while maintaining design accuracy
+- Adapted design to real-world implementation constraints

-# Challenge
+# Challenges & Approach

-## 1. Design inconsistency
+## Design vs Implementation Gap

-The initial design images did not perfectly match the actual layout dimensions, which caused minor inconsistencies.
+The provided design images did not perfectly align with the actual layout.

+### Approach

+- Carefully analyzed spacing and proportions

+- Iteratively adjusted layout with CSS

-To resolve this, we carefully followed the design, repeatedly adjusted the layout, and collaborated with the design team to refine alignment and spacing.
+- Communicated with designers to refine alignment and spacing

-## 2. Visual balance adjustments
+## Frequent Revisions

-Frequent iterations were required to improve visual balance.
+Multiple adjustments were requested to improve visual balance and clarity.

+- Responded quickly to requests

-We focused on accessibility-aware layout and clear structure to enhance readability across devices.
+- Improved layout structure for readability

+- Ensured consistency across devices

 # Technologies

 - HTML

 - CSS

+# What I learned

+- How to adapt designs to real-world constraints

+- Effective communication with designers

+- Balancing design accuracy with practical implementation